IELTS

 This is a writing paper that has two tasks.
 As with the reading section, the writing section is split depending on what form of the exam you are sitting, usually into IELTS writing task 1 and IELTS writing task 2.

-For those doing the IELTS Academic test, the first task will ask you to describe a graph, chart or table or any other form of data gathering, in your own words, whereas the second task will ask you to discuss or present solutions on certain arguments or problems.
+With the IELTS Academic test, the first task will ask you to describe a graph, chart or table.
+The second task will ask you to discuss or present solutions to certain arguments or problems.

 For those doing the IELTS General Training module, the tasks are slightly different.